The Big Trail: The two versions

 Beyond the format difference, the 70mm and 35mm versions vary substantially from each other.
 They were shot by different cameras, and footage for each format was edited separately in the cutting room.
 Some scenes were shot simultaneously by both cameras, the only difference being the angle (with the better angle usually given to the 70mm camera).
 Some scenes were shot first by one camera, and then retaken with the other camera.
 The 70mm cameras could not focus well up close, so their shots were mainly panoramas with very few close-ups.
 The 35mm cameras could move in and focus at short distances.
 Thus, scenes in the 70mm version might show two characters talking to each other in the same take, making greater use of the widescreen frame, while the 35mm version would have close-up shots cutting back and forth between the two characters.
 This may have been an artistic choice as much as a technical one.
 The cinematographer responsible for the 70mm version of the picture, Arthur Edeson, wrote in the September 1930 issue of American Cinematographer: "Grandeur reduces the number of close-ups considerably, as the figures are so much larger that semi-close-ups are usually all that is needed".

 Critics views

-As of 2025, Rotten Tomatoes gives the film a 100% rating.
+As of 2025, Rotten Tomatoes gives the film a 100% rating based on 9 reviews.